 - Do you have any medical problems that are negatively affecting your life?

 - Are you on any medications?
 If so, what are they?

-The Biopsychosocial model was independently imagined by George Engel in 1977, implying that to know a person’s pathological condition, it is not solely the natural circumstances to count but including the psychological and social aspects.
+The Biological psychological social model was independently imagined by George Engel in 1977, implying that to know a person’s pathological condition.
+It is not solely the natural circumstances to count but including the psychological and social aspects.